fikalisAP/combat-wordpress/wp-content/plugins/appointment-hour-booking/README.txt

 2. Inserting an appointment hour booking calendar into a page.
 3. Managing the appointment hour booking  calendar.
 4. Appointment Hour Booking calendar settings.
-5. Integration with the new Gutemberg Editor
+5. Integration with the new Gutenberg Editor

 == Changelog ==